tylert/file-fetcher/README.rst

 TODO
 ----

-* progress indicator
-* skip existing files
-* dry-run option?
-* check SHASUMS
+* finish deprecating the old fetcher python stuff and replace entirely with gomplate + aria2
-* verify signatures
+* automate verification of checksums and signatures